vars1ty/HybridBar/README.md

 ## I have no config
 If the AUR version for whatever reason didn't give you the example one, copy the example from `examples/config.json` into `~/.config/HybridBar/`.
 ## Does it only work on wlroots Compositors?
 Nope, it's been tested on KDE as well and it worked just fine.
-GNOME should be the same story.
+It just wont work on GNOME as it hasn't implemented the `wlr-layer-shell` protocol.
 # Config Layout
 I'm assuming you are familiar with JSON.
 If you aren't, well too bad.
 ## Base